InshaFakhar/InshaFakhar/README.md

   This goes in a repository named exactly the same as your GitHub username — InshaFakhar/InshaFakhar.
 GitHub shows it on your profile page automatically.
 All personal links and repo links are filled in.
-  The "FitPro" repo link is unconfirmed — update if the name differs.
   ═══════════════════════════════════════════════════════════════════
 -->